 The "Hartford Way" is the shorthand used for the school's expectations: high standards of uniform, behaviour, and effort.
 Students move around the site with a visible sense of order.
 The uniform, comprising blazers and ties, signals a traditional approach to discipline, yet staff-student relationships appear warm and supportive.

-In 2024, the school's academic performance remained solid.
-The average Attainment 8 score was 47.1, placing it slightly above the England average of 45.9.
-This indicates that students, on average, achieve just under a Grade 5 across their best eight subjects.
+In the current 2024-25 / 2025 GCSE dataset, the school's academic performance remains solid.
+The Attainment 8 score is 50.3, and 56.1% of students achieve Grade 5 or above in English and mathematics.
+This indicates that students, on average, achieve around Grade 5 across their best eight subjects.

-Ranked 1,314th in England for GCSE outcomes (FindMySchool ranking) and 6th in the Northwich area, the school sits in the "national typical" band.
-This performance reflects solid outcomes in line with the middle 35% of schools in England (25th to 60th percentile).
+Ranked 1,991st of 3,895 in England for GCSE academic outcomes (FindMySchool ranking) and 5th in the Northwich area, the school sits close to the national midpoint.
+This performance reflects solid outcomes around the middle of schools nationally.

 The Progress 8 score of -0.15 indicates that students make progress broadly in line with national expectations from their starting points.
 While not topping the league tables for value-added progress, the school maintains a consistent standard of attainment that opens doors for students at post-16 level.